Graduate Certificates

 Certificate Requirements:

 To be eligible for the certificate in literature, a person must be admitted to the University as a graduate student (with either full or provisional status).
-Of the five required courses (15 credits), two must be core courses, Chaucer and Shakespearean Drama; four of the five courses must be at the 600-level; and one must be in American literature.
+Of the four required courses (12 credits), two must be core courses, ENG 690: Critical Approaches to Literature and ENG 615: Shakespearean Drama; three of the four courses must be at the 600-level; and one must be in American literature.

 Required Courses: